Zzyzx (film): Plot

-Two friends are driving to Las Vegas for the weekend, and one of the men, Lou (Johnson) who is driving, asks his friend Ryan (Fox) if one could get away with killing someone in the middle of nowhere.
+Two men are driving to Las Vegas for the weekend when Lou, who is driving, asks his friend Ryan if one could get away with killing someone in the middle of nowhere.
 As they explore Zzyzx Road, Lou teases Ryan by almost hitting a pedestrian.
 As Ryan complains about Lou's behavior, Lou doubles back and sets a crash course for the man that they saw on the road.
 Ryan grabs the wheel in the hopes to stop Lou from hitting the man, but in the end, they lose control of the car and hit the man.
 The man dies, only after whispering the words "Go home" into Lou's ear.
 Lou takes his identification and puts on his watch.

 Lou and Ryan contemplate what to do next, now that the man has died.
 As a woman walks up the road towards their car, they grab the body and throw it into the back seat of the car.
-They talk to the woman, named Candice (Robyn Cohen), to find that she is the wife of the man they killed.
+They talk to the woman, named Candice, to find that she is the wife of the man they killed.
 She invites them into her husband's Winnebago, and they drink a few beers.

 After they converse for a while, Lou and Ryan reveal more about themselves.
 Lou used to be in the Army, after going to Iraq and coming back, Ryan said he was never the same.
 Lou consistently derides Ryan and calls him Mitch because it rhymes with "bitch".
 Ryan is found to be a very introverted person.
 Lou and Ryan keep an eye on Candice to make sure that she does not find out they killed her husband.